Climate and the environment

 Environment/Protection and use

-The Department of Environment and Energy is a dynamic department with a large number of official functions in relation to the development, use and protection of nature and the environment.
+The Department of Urban Development, Construction and Environment is a dynamic department with a large number of official functions in relation to the development, use and protection of nature and the environment.

 The Aarhus City Council has drawn up a set of political environmental and climate goals, and all plans and policies in the City of Aarhus must consider their potential environmental impact.